jhutc82/party-vision/README.md

   - Orange when wounded (25-50% HP)
   - Red when critically injured (<25% HP)
 - **Status Effects**: Up to 5 effect icons appear at top-left of token
-- **Passive Perception**: Hover over token to see highest PP value in tooltip
+- **Perception Tooltip**: Hover over token to see highest perception value (PP for D&D 5e, modifier for PF2e)

 ## Module Settings